 Poynter sang the next song and the crowd was really into it – me not so much.
 Dorigo who spoke very little suddenly announced that he had a feeling and after some banter with Poynter clarified to us all, who stood in anticipation, “I have this feeling I want to be inside you…” with that he proceeded to jump down into the crowd.
 After a little assistance setting up the mic, he began to serenade us with his masterful voice in the form of a new song ‘Satellite’.
-In case you didn’t guess it, my favorite thing about INK. is the soulful lyrics spun in a voice to die for.
+In case you didn’t guess it, my favourite thing about INK. is the soulful lyrics spun in a voice to die for.

 The second cover of the night came in the form of Sia’s ‘Cheap Thrills’ and the audience loved it, almost as much as they loved Poynters party trick: calling for the lights to go off he revealed that if it was not attention-grabbing enough to have a bright pink bass, one that lights up red would do the trick.
-After they put the lights back up INK. played another new song ‘One Of My Kind’ before finally closing with fan favorite and title track to their EP, ‘Heaven’.
+After they put the lights back up INK. played another new song ‘One Of My Kind’ before finally closing with fan favourite and title track to their EP, ‘Heaven’.

 Personally, I had an extremely good time at this show and although the between songs banter was not always in my taste, the music was.
 The band are described as “alt-rock” and this is a rather broad term that encapsulates a large number of musical styles which at first I thought was not a helpful description.
 However, after seeing them play live I can honestly say they encapsulate a large number of musical styles so the shoe definitely fits.